mongodb-university/atlas_starter_java/README.md

     // you do not want to store your password in plain-text here.
     String mongoUri = "<Your Atlas Connection String>";
 ```

+4. Replace the `<password>` section of the Atlas connection URI you just pasted into `Main` with your password!

 ### 5. Run the Project